 Articles in the conveyancing Category

-conveyancing, costa del sol, english speaking solicitor, Headline, legal advice, nerja, Property law »
+conveyancing, costa del sol, english speaking solicitor, Featured, Headline, legal advice, nerja, Property law »

 The cadastre is a compulsory administrative register which depends on the Ministry of Finance.
 It keeps the description of rural and urban properties as well as properties with special features.
 This register has nothing to do with the Land Register, where registrations are voluntary and legally prevails over the Cadastre.